BackupTheBerlios/proute-svn/trunk/readme.txt

 * How to load my data?
-  First, try using the generic input plugins, by formatting your data for it.
-  If the generic plugins are not generic enough for your data, then suport must be added for it, either by asking the developer and hoping he has time or by adding support yourself.
+  First, try using the generic input plugins (PIF and PSF), by formatting your data for it.
+If the generic plugins are not generic enough for your data, then support must be added for it, either by asking the developer and hoping he has time or by adding support yourself.
+This is done by writing a plugin.
+User-defined plugins are python scripts; they should go to the "~/.proute/plugins" directory, where "~" stands for the home directory.

 * How to add support for a new problem type, or for a new instance type:
   Derive the class vrpdata.VrpInputData: